vipinsun/TokenTaxonomyFramework-pub/token-taxonomy.md

 In the workshop, the group will select a base token type and select from the existing behaviors in the taxonomy like choosing from A la Carte menu at a restaurant.
 If no suitable behavior or group can be found, the participants should create a new one.
 Which means they will create a new taxonomy artifact using the TTF.

-The end result of the workshop is to have a complete definition of the token that can be expressed using grammar as a formula.
-This formula becomes the token's taxonomy definition like:
+The end result of the workshop is to have a complete specification for the token that can be expressed using grammar as a formula and its definition.
+This formula becomes a TTF Branch:

  >**&tau;<sub>F</sub>{~d,SC}**

+Using the formula, a template definition is created filling in the details about the token.
+These two artifacts define a Token Template.
+Also, from the definition a Token Specification can be generated upon request, which is handy for documentation or business validation.

 When a workshops is completed, the artifacts should be recorded, any new behaviors, groups, properties and token templates and a pull request be issued for these to be merged after approval to be part of the framework and available for reuse by other workshops.